LCC-CIT/CS296N-CourseMaterials/LectureNotes/CS296N-LN-WK06D1-PerformanceTesting.md

 Web pages that load quickly are a major contributor to UX (User experience) on your site.
 Site UX matters, because better UX means that users:

-- Stay on your site longer.
+- Will stay on your site longer.
 - Are more like to return to your site.
 - Are more likely to engage in the mission of your site (buy, donate, read, post, comment, etc.).